d0tTino/docs-/docs/cyberpunk-cookbook.md

 the most secure and user-friendly messaging application available.
 Its security is built upon the open-source Signal Protocol.
 Protocol Overview: The Signal Protocol provides robust end-to-end encryption for all communications.
-Its key security properties include 35: Confidentiality & Integrity: Ensures messages cannot be read or modified by anyone other than the intended recipients.
+Its key security properties include[^35]: Confidentiality & Integrity: Ensures messages cannot be read or modified by anyone other than the intended recipients.
 Forward Secrecy: Uses ephemeral session keys.
 If an adversary compromises a single key, they cannot use it to decrypt past messages.